OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Selection.md

 Icon | ![Selection Icon](assets/icon_selection.png){ class=size24  }
 Available since | Release 19.1
-Functional group | Administration and Organisation Purpose | Auswahl einer bestimmten Anzahl Kursbausteine innerhalb der Kursstruktur (Kursmenü) durch die Teilnehmer:innen Assessable | no
+Functional group | Administration and Organisation Purpose | Selection of a certain number of course elements within the course structure (course menu) by the participants Assessable | no
-Speciality / Note | Der Kursbaustein ist nur in Lernpfadkursen einsetzbar.
+Speciality / Note | The course element can only be used in learning path courses.

 The course element "Selection" is used in a similar way to the "Structure" course element.
 There are also various other course elements below the "Selection" course element.
 In contrast to the "Structure" course element, however, participants can decide for themselves which course elements should be included in their course menu.
 The course owner specifies a number of course elements to choose from (e.g. different tasks).
 Each participant then selects the course elements in the course element "Selection", which are then displayed individually in the course menu.

 ## Functionality {: #selection_functionality}